aleksyv/nginx-test/README.md

 Using local key ~/.ssh/id_rsa.pub it should be changed if you have other one

-The ansible script consists of 3 roles:
+The ansible script consists of 4 roles:

 **ec2-instance** - created EC2 instance

 AWS connection and key details in roles/ec2_instance/defaults/main.yml

 **docker** - installing docker on EC2 created instance

+**ssl** - generate self signed cert for haufe.test domain name

 **nginx** - building image with nginx and started container